OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 # [Unified manifest for Microsoft 365](#tab/jsonmanifest)

 > [!NOTE]
-> The unified manifest for Microsoft 365 is currently in public preview and shouldn't be used in production add-ins.
+> The unified manifest for Microsoft 365 is currently in public developer preview and shouldn't be used in production add-ins.
 We invite you to try it out in test or development environments.
+Use the add-in only manifest for production add-ins.

 1. Open the manifest file **./manifest.json**.